xaviershilosaputra/Robot-Arm/README.md

 - Upscale the design to a larger size with nema stepper motors instead of servos for higher load capacity.
 - Create several different size variants using multiple servo options such as the SG90/MG90S or the DS3135MG for lighter or heavier load handling.

+## Wiring
+> The Arduino UNO is connected to the PCA9685 PWM Servo Driver which will then be connected to each of the MG995 servo motor.
+There will be 1 servo for the base, 2 for lower-shoulder, 2 for upper-shoulder, 1 for gripper rotation, and another for the gripper claws.

 ## Bill of Materials (BOM)

 | No. | Category            | Item                         | Qty | Est. Price (USD) | Description / Notes                                  | Link |